Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Structure of Solutions of Problem 2.9

 \item ${O}\in \der B_{c_0}(u_0,v_0)\,\,\tx{at}\,\,\theta_{\rm w}=\theta_{\rm s}^{(\iu)}${\rm ,}

 \item ${O}\in B_{c_0}(u_0, v_0)\,\,\tx{for}\,\,\theta_{\rm s}^{(\iu)}<\theta_{\rm w}<\theta_{\rm d}^{(\iu)}$. \end{itemize} \end{remark}

-\subsubsection{Away from the origin}
+\subsection{Away from the origin}

-To determine a solution $\vphi$ of Problem \ref{problem-2}, we seek for a solution $\vphi$ with a piecewise constant density $\rho(|D\vphi|^2, \vphi)$, defined by \eqref{1-o} in $\tdomain \setminus B_R({ O})$ for some sufficiently large $R>0$, so that such a solution $\vphi$ satisfies the asymptotic boundary condition (iii) of Problem \ref{problem-2}.
-For that purpose, we introduce a straight shock solution in $\tdomain \setminus B_R({O})$.
+To determine a solution $\vphi$ of Problem \ref{problem-2}, we look for a solution $\vphi$ with a piecewise constant density $\rho(|D\vphi|^2, \vphi)$, defined by \eqref{1-o} in $\tdomain \setminus B_R({ O})$ for some sufficiently large $R>0$, so that such a solution $\vphi$ satisfies the asymptotic boundary condition (iii) of Problem \ref{problem-2}.
+For this purpose, we introduce a straight shock solution in $\tdomain \setminus B_R({O})$.
 In fact, the only straight shock solution that satisfies \eqref{1-k-c} is a normal shock solution.
 This can be seen more clearly in \S \ref{section-change-par}.
-From now on, we compute the normal shock solution and discuss its useful properties.
+We now compute the normal shock solution and discuss its useful properties.

 To compute the normal shock, denoted by $S_1$, and the corresponding pseudo-potential $\rightvphiop$ below $\rightshockop$, it is convenient to rotate the self-similar plane by angle $\theta_{\rm w}$ clockwise.